 Who can join the team?

-Swimmers must be 5 years of age by 5/1/2017.
+Swimmers must be 17 or younger on 5/1/2018.
 BCC Sharks is not a learn-to-swim program.
 The swimmer should already have some basic swimming skills before joining the team.
 Prior to the first day of practice, new swimmers will be evaluated on their swimming ability.
 Your swimmer must be able to swim 25 yards (one length of the pool) freestyle, unassisted.
-If your swimmer cannot, we will refund your registration fee less the $20 evaluation fee.
 Back to Top

 We communicate with parents via the following means: